 - Ad relevance: Make sure that your ad text is highly relevant to the keywords and the search intent of your target audience.
-Use dynamic keyword insertion (DKI) to automatically insert the user’s search query into your ad text, and use ad customizers to create personalized ads based on the user’s location, device, and other factors.
+Use dynamic keyword insertion (DKI) to automatically insert the user’s search query into your ad text, and use ad customisers to create personalised ads based on the user’s location, device, and other factors.

 - Landing page experience: Create a seamless and highly relevant landing page experience that matches the ad’s intent and message.
 Make sure your landing page has a clear and compelling headline, a relevant and persuasive offer, and a prominent call-to-action (CTA) that encourages users to take action.

-- Historical account performance: Optimize your account’s historical performance by creating a structured account, regularly monitoring and optimizing your campaigns, and improving your overall account health.
-Use Google Ads’ Recommendations to get personalized suggestions for improving your account’s performance, and use automated rules to automate repetitive tasks and save time.
+- Historical account performance: Optimise your account’s historical performance by creating a structured account, regularly monitoring and optimising your campaigns, and improving your overall account health.
+Use Google Ads’ Recommendations to get personalised suggestions for improving your account’s performance, and use automated rules to automate repetitive tasks and save time.